 Learn new skills and advance your career by joining bright and curious students from a range of disciplines interested in the practice and critical study of the intersection of the humanities and computational science.

-The 2016 Chicago Colloquium on Digital Humanities and Computer Science will be held at UIC on November 12 and 13th.
-The DHCS brings together researchers and scholars in the humanities and computer science to examine the current state of digital humanities as a field of intellectual inquiry and to identify and explore new directions and perspectives for future research.
+The 2016 Chicago Colloquium on Digital Humanities and Computer Science was held at UIC on November 12 and 13th.
+Each year the DHCS brings together researchers and scholars in the humanities and computer science to examine the current state of digital humanities as a field of intellectual inquiry and to identify and explore new directions and perspectives for future research.